-The death of Jesus vies with his resurrection for being the most profound moment of all time - we understand and believe it to be the moment when he took upon himself our sins, giving to us the most significant gift possible, the gift of life itself, life abundant and eternal, life in the glorious presence of God, with all rejoicing and thanksgiving.
-Now set that beside all the trinkets and glitz and trivia of this life (Grey Cup and Santa Claus parades included!) and tell me which one displays the true power of God in Christ.
+The death of Jesus - in connection with his resurrection - is arguably the most profound moment of all time.
+We understand and believe it to be the moment when he took upon himself our sins, giving to us the most significant gift possible, the gift of life itself, life abundant and eternal, life in the glorious presence of God, with all rejoicing and thanksgiving.
+Beside that event all the trinkets and glitz and trivia of this life (Grey Cup and Santa Claus parades included!) pale in insignificance.
 Now don't misunderstand me - I'm as big a football fan as anyone, and I enjoy a good parade as much as the next person, but there are moments when we need to pause and reflect on the greatness and the goodness of God, and this Sunday is one of the most appropriate times to do so.